redpesk-core/sec-lsm-manager/docs/SMACK.md

 ## SMACK

-SMACK (Simplified Mandatory Access Control Kernel) allows to define simple rules to limit the rights of a user or a process.
+SMACK (Simplified Mandatory Access Control Kernel) allows to define simple rules to limit a user or a process rights.

 ### Context

-The context of the actual user is defined in the file :
+The actual user context is defined in the following file :

 ```bash
 /proc/$$/attr/current